1-800-860-6272 | 24/7 Customer Service | My Account | shopping cart Cart (0 item, $0.00)

 Carbohydrates, fats, and proteins are the main nutrients that provide our bodies with energy.
 (Vitamins and minerals are also important, as they are helpful to chemical processes.)
 Carbohydrates, including sugars and starches, are the main provider of energy.
 Protein is important for building and repairing tissues, especially muscles.
 Fats also build tissue, manufacture cell membranes, and carry vitamins like A and D. A well-balanced diet includes all of these nutrients in some form.

 Carbohydrates are carbon, hydrogen, and oxygen compounds.
-Simple carbohydrates (sugars like fructose, lactose, and sucrose) don't have vitamins or minerals; they are "empty carbs" that just give you a jolt of energy.
-Complex carbohydrates (starches) contain vitamins, minerals, and sometimes fiber, which is plant material that doesn't get broken down during digestion.
+Simple carbohydrates (sugars like fructose, lactose, and sucrose) don’t have vitamins or minerals; they are ’empty carbs’ that just give you a jolt of energy.
+Complex carbohydrates (starches) contain vitamins, minerals, and sometimes fiber, which is plant material that doesn’t get broken down during digestion.
 (Fiber helps clear your digestive system.)
 Although some diets are low-carb, your body usually needs carbohydrates to work properly.
 Your brain, for instance, needs the sugar glucose in order to function.
 Potatoes, rice, fruits, vegetables, and bread are good sources of carbs.

 Every living cell contains protein, and it is the main component of your muscles, organs, and glands.
 Proteins are complex molecules, built with amino acids.
 Your body produces some of these, but there are also some essential amino acids that you can only get through food.
 You need all of these amino acids if your body is going to work properly.
-Some foods have only incomplete proteins; they don't contain all of the essential amino acids.
-It is a good idea to combine these foods with others than will provide the rest of the amino acids you need (rice, for example, is an incomplete protein, but you can "complete" it by adding beans).
+Some foods have only incomplete proteins; they don’t contain all of the essential amino acids.
+It is a good idea to combine these foods with others that will provide the rest of the amino acids you need (rice, for example, is an incomplete protein, but you can ‘complete’ it by adding beans).

 Since proteins don't get stored in your body, you have to regularly eat enough of them for your body to use in building muscle and other tissue.
 Too little protein can result in stunted growth.
 Lack of protein can also cause edema, a condition where water leaks into tissue resulting in swelling of hands, feet, and bellies.
 (This is the reason starving children sometimes have protruding bellies.)